-- 1.2.19 The GLA website provides information on how a member of the public may make a complaint about the AEB programme in London via the GLA complaints procedure.
-This includes a link to a secure form through which confidential complaints can be made. - 1.2.20 The GLA has set out guidance on how staff can raise concerns about wrongdoing in the workplace where they believe the public interest is not being served.
+1.2.19 The Jobs and Skills webpages on the GLA website provides information on how Learners, Parents, authorised representatives of learners and employers can complain about the AEB programme in London via the Skills complaints procedure.
+Members of the public who are not listed above or are unsatisfied with the Skills complaints procedure, can escalate their complaint to stage two of the GLA complaints procedure.
+Both procedures include a link to a secure form through which confidential complaints can be made.

+1.2.20 The GLA has set out guidance on how staff can raise concerns about wrongdoing in the workplace where they believe the public interest is not being served.
 Although primarily for staff, the Whistleblowing Policy and associated guidance also explains how others can raise concerns about the GLA's work.